IBM/global-financing-blockchain/README.md

 # Global financing with blockchain

-The Global Finance application using blockchain technology tracks actions on an order by the the various members of a network -- buyer, seller, provider, shipper, and finance company.
+The Global Finance application using blockchain technology tracks actions on an order by the various members of a network -- buyer, seller, provider, shipper, and finance company.
 These actions include:

 * Buyer creates the order
 * Seller contacts a provider for the items